banwarp/benton_epi/syndSurveillanceReadme.md

 ```

 ### syndSuccess
 The main goal of syndromic surveillance in a setting like the COVID-19 pandemic is to determine if the disease exists in the sample at all.
-It is not as important exactly how many cases, just if there is a positive number. `syndSuccess(n,k,prev)` computes the probability of observing at least 1 case given a population `p`, sample size `k`, and prevalence `prev`.
+It may not be as important exactly how many cases, just if there is a positive number. `syndSuccess(n,k,prev)` computes the probability of detecting at least 1 case given a population `p`, sample size `k`, and prevalence `prev`.
 It works by calling `syndExact` for all `x` from `1` to `prev` (or `prev*n` if `prev` is decimal). `syndSuccess` passes the sensitivity of the test/likelihood of transmission to `syndExact`.
 ```
 syndSuccess <- function(n, # population
                         k, # sample size